 Mexico limits non-essential travel on southern border

-CIUDAD HIDALGO, Mexico (AP) — The Mexican banks of the Suchiate river dawned with a heavy presence of immigration agents in place to enforce Mexico’s new limits on all but essential travel at its shared border with Guatemala.
-Dozens of immigration agents lined the riverside Sunday asking those who landed on the giant innertube rafts that carry most of the cross-border traffic for documentation and turning many back.
+CIUDAD HIDALGO, Mexico (AP) — The Mexican banks of the Suchiate river dawned with a heavy presence of immigration agents to enforce Mexico’s new limits on all but essential travel at its shared border with Guatemala.
+Dozens of immigration agents lined the riverside asking those who landed on the giant innertube rafts that carry most of the cross-border traffic for documentation and turning back many.
 But those turned away weren’t migrants, they were the small-time Guatemalan merchants and residents from Tecun Uman, across the river, who buy in bulk in Mexico to re-sell in Guatemala or purchase household items when the exchange rate favors it.